Citing Electronic Resources:

 MLA = Modern Language Association, use for General and Literature courses

 Turabian = modified Chicago Manual Style, use for Religion and Christian Ministry courses

 - Retrieved date (date the material was accessed via the Internet)

 Key: If you can’t find the material on the Internet using the information in the citation, it is probably not correct.

 Red Flags :

-- Wikipedia or other encyclopedia: May be useful in the information gathering stage of research, but not appropriate to cite for college level papers.
+- Wikipedia or another encyclopedia: May be useful in the information gathering stage of research, but not appropriate to cite for college-level papers.